 Edvard Munch: Love and Angst was an exhibition at the British Museum from 11 April to 21 July 2019.
-The exhibition consisted mostly of drawings, engravings and lithographs
+The exhibition consisted mostly of drawings but for this talk I concentrate on his better known paintings.
+The talk is arranged chronologically and starts with an overview of his life.